Subpage Heading

 Progression

-A GCSE in Art & Design (fine art) can lead in many fruitful & exciting directions, including to: an A-level in the same subject, or another adjacent subject, such as History of Art and then on to a degree or diploma qualification in fine art, or an applied art such as: Graphics, Animation, Lighting Engineering/Display, Theatre Design, Advertising, Architecture, Computer Games/Visual Effects … and on to further post-graduate studies & many fascinating careers … or still further post-graduate studies before the job market.
+A GCSE in Art & Design (Fine Art) can lead in many fruitful & exciting directions, including: an A-level in the same subject, or another adjacent subject, such as History of Art and then on to a Degree or Diploma qualification in Fine Art, or an Applied Art such as: Graphics, Animation, Lighting, Engineering/Display, Theatre Design, Advertising, Architecture, Computer Game Design, Visual Effects or Animation and on to further Post-Graduate Studies & many fascinating careers.

 Pencil, Chalk, Charcoal & Ink